1994 Japanese electoral reform: Original rise of the Democratic Party of Japan

 Note: The number of representatives has changed over time, resulting in differences of the total number of representatives over the years.

 In the 1993 election, the LDP became the opposition, while the remaining parties (excluding the Communist Party) formed a coalition and took power.
 This was the last election with the previous multi-member district system.

 The 1996 election was the first election with the reform in place.
 Although the LDP has the largest number of seats, it does not have a majority, as they do not reach 250 in seat number.
 They formed a coalition with the Social Democratic Party and the Sakigake Party in order to gain power.
 From this election onward, the LDP has found it necessary to have a coalition in order to be able to form the cabinet.
 In addition, four of the parties in the 1993 election no longer exist, and are replaced by the New Frontier Party and DPJ.
-There is already a slight consolidation of the number of political parties, moving one step towards the objective of having a two-party system.
+There was already in that year a slight consolidation of the number of political parties, moving one step towards the objective of having a two-party system.

 There were slight changes before the 2000 election to reduce the total number of seats to 480.
 The LDP formed a coalition with Komeito in order to gain power.
-The LDP-Komeito coalition still exists as of 2019.
-Komeito serves as an important check to prevent the one party dominance of the LDP.
+The LDP–Komeito coalition existed until 2025.
+Komeito served as an important check to prevent the one-party dominance of the LDP.
 In this election, we can also see the rising power of the DPJ.

 As evidenced by the 2009 election, the two-party system has been accomplished, and the DPJ took power over the LDP.
 The bipolar competition at the district level left two viable candidates, one from the incumbency and one from the opposition.